ethash/eminer-pro-release/README.md

 ## TODO
 - Alarms and more statistics
+- Better support hardware management
+- Cloud dashboard for all rigs

 ## Works
 Dual mining; it has negative profit sometimes, more power consumption and more GPU temperature.
 Current status, more research and more test.